shabaz123/antenna-analyzer/README.md

 <img width="100%" align="left" src="images/order-example-2.jpg">

 Repeat for the other zip files as required.
-When you checkout the order, you'll see a list of the three boards.
+For the meter dial, make sure you select 0.8 mm thickness, rather than the default 1.6 mm thickness.
+When you checkout the order, you'll see a list of all of the boards that you uploaded.
 Click on the checkbox on the left side, to select all the items.

 <img width="100%" align="left" src="images/order-example-3.jpg">